Name: Mrs. Becky May

 This center works with students, parents, counselors and the community to provide career guidance and college information to the students of John F. Kennedy High.
 Career search, learning style assessments, CTE (Career Technical Education) opportunities, college searches, application submissions, and financial aid information are all available in this center.It is never too early for students to begin their college and career planning.Worried about transitioning into college?
 Check out this link for tips:

-SENIORS (Class of 2018)Our Financial Aid evening will be on Thursday, October 13.
-Karen Cooper, the Director of Financial Aid for Stanford University, will be presenting to our students and parents about financial aid.
+SENIORS (Class of 2019)Our Financial Aid evening will be on Thursday, October 11.
+Karen Cooper, the Director of Financial Aid at Stanford University, will be presenting to our students and parents about financial aid.
 It will be held in the Round Room at 7PM.
+In addition, we will have a Cash 4 College night held in the Library.
+It will be on Thursday, November 1 at 6:30 PM.
+This evening is lead by Deborah Griffin, Director of Financial Aid at Ohlone College.
+This is a hands on evening, where you actually work on your FAFSA or California Dream Act.

 FINANCIAL AID - Free Application for Federal Student Aid (FAFSA) https://fafsa.ed.gov/ begins October 1.
 This determines if you are eligible for free money from the Federal government.
 You must complete your FAFSA before March 2 to be considered for a Cal Grant.
 This is free money from the State of California.
 FUSD electronically forwards your GPA to the California Student Aid Commission for Cal Grant eligibility.